vqc1909a/vqc1909a/README.md

 ## ✨ Quote

-> “To truly solve any issue, first find the root problem where it arose.” – vqc1909a

----
+> "Ship fast, audit well, and let the AI handle the boilerplate." – vqc1909a